American Medical Response

-American Medical Response, Inc. (AMR) is a private ambulance company in the United States that provides and manages emergency medical services, non-emergency and managed transportation, rotary and fixed-wing air ambulance services, and disaster response across the United States.
+American Medical Response, Inc. (AMR) is a private ambulance company in the United States and part of Global Medical Response.
+It provides and manages emergency medical services, non-emergency and managed transportation, air ambulance services, and disaster response across the United States.
+AMR says it operates a fleet of more than 7,000 ground ambulances and support vehicles for 911 emergency services and interfacility transports.